Inverting Non-Injective Functions with Twin Neural Network Regression: Introduction

 Inverse problems are often solvable in practice by taking into account additional structure.
 Smooth non-injective functions are typically locally injective when restricted to suitable sub-domains.
 Hence, solutions can be obtained restricting the input space.

-In this work, I propose a method that can naturally circumvent the problem of non-injectivity.
+In this work, I propose the Inverse Twin Neural Network Regression(ITNNR) method, see figure~\ref{fig:combined_prediction_example}, that can naturally circumvent the problem of non-injectivity.
 This method is deterministic, does not rely on random sampling of solutions, and can learn approximations to non-linear non-injective continuous functions.
-It is important to emphasize the deterministic nature, as many probabilistic inversion methods such as mixture models\cite{bishop1994mixture} suffer from distinct limitations.
-Although probabilistic inversion can resolve multimodality, many practical and theoretical settings require deterministic inverse mappings that are stable, reproducible, interpretable, computationally efficient and compatible with other elements in deterministic pipelines.
-A common example for these requirements is inverse kinematics.
+It is important to emphasize the deterministic nature, as many probabilistic inversion methods such as mixture models~\cite{bishop1994mixture} suffer from distinct limitations.
+Although probabilistic inversion can resolve multimodality, many practical and theoretical settings require deterministic inverse mappings that are stable, reproducible, interpretable, computationally efficient, and compatible with other elements in deterministic pipelines.
+A common example for these requirements is inverse kinematics, especially when there is no known exact forward function which can be optimized with iterative solvers.

-The framework is based on Twin Neural Network Regression \cite{Wetzel2022a} (TNNR) combined with k-nearest neighbor (k-NN) search \cite{Wetzel2024}.
+The framework is based on Twin Neural Network Regression~\cite{Wetzel2022a} (TNNR) combined with k-nearest neighbor (k-NN) search~\cite{Wetzel2024}.
 Rather than learning an explicit inverse function, the proposed method predicts local adjustments to known anchor points that share similar output values.
 This reformulation automatically selects regions of local invertibility and avoids averaging across incompatible branches of the inverse.
 By anchoring predictions in the vicinity of known solutions, the method can recover multiple valid preimages of a target output.

 TNNR is a machine learning method that learns to predict differences between target values instead of the targets themselves.
 It was originally introduced to improve the regression accuracy in small data problems.
 TNNR produces an ensemble of predictions from a single trained model by anchoring the prediction to multiple known data points.
 This property is particularly well suited for inverse problems since different anchors implicitly define different locally injective regions of a non-injective function, enabling the recovery of multiple inverse branches without requiring separate models or explicit branch labels.